michaelrsweet/codedoc/README.md

 Changes in vFUTURE
 ------------------

-- Cleaned up some issues reported by Coverity.
+- Cleaned up some issues reported by Coverity and Cppcheck.

 Changes in v3.6